Physicist91/resume/README.md

 ## Streaming

-We need a streaming component to ingest data from the message queue.
-We can use Bytewax (Rust streaming engine with Python interface) to listen to the queue.
+The streaming component ingests data from the message queue.
+The hierarchy of data models will be:

+1. raw (inherits from base model)
+2. cleaned (inherits from raw)
+3. chunked (inherits from cleaned)
+4. embedded (inherits from chunked)

+Each data type (article, post, code) will have their own class for the states 1-4.
 The raw data (i.e. output from ETL) can be processed in one of two ways:

 1. clean and store in NoSQL fashion
 2. clean, chunk, and embed then stored using vector indices into a vector DB.